Frequently Asked Questions

 Crazier than we already are for doing this whole thing?
 Nah.
 In the five years we've been together, we've found that we prefer to spend our time in the same room.
 We spend most evenings sitting side by side in our comfy chairs, reading or surfing the 'net.

 All three pets are curled up either on laps or nearby furniture or at our feet.
-When we travel on our separate motorcycles, we get plenty of “alone time,” using our two-way radios to communicate occasionally.
+When we travel on our separate motorcycles, we get plenty of alone time, using our two-way radios to communicate occasionally.
 We're comfortable with silence, and also seem to have plenty to talk about.

 The bus does have doors that separate the bedroom and bathroom from the main living space.
 Should one of us need a little separation, Sean can always sleep on the couch.